-When coming up with a product that will be geared towards babies and kids, one of the most important thing to focus on is safety.
+When coming up with a product that will be geared towards babies and kids, one of the most important things to focus on is safety.
 Consumers and retailers are significantly more concerned about how the product is made when it comes to kids and babies.
-The last thing you want to deal with is a lawsuit or recall, which could shut your business down quickly.
+The last thing you want to deal with when marketing kids' products is a lawsuit or recall, which could shut your business down quickly.
 Odds are, you are probably getting a quote from overseas for your inventory.
 You need to be clear with the factory that you are working with that they must have all non-toxic parts and provide details on exactly what each material is made of.
 You will want the factory to provide you with a detailed QC report as well.
-If you have already jumped over these hurdles and currently selling your product, the best way to get exposure is through doing your own PR.
-Contact popular mommy bloggers, call your local news stations, and definitely pitch yourself to the local business journals.
-Most entrepreneurs who come up with baby/kid products are moms, so it’s great to pitch the media using “Mompreneur” throughout your conversation.
-Journalists are not out to give you a free commercial, so don’t make your pitch sound like a sales call.
-Tell your story.
-How you as a mom yourself came up with the idea after struggling with products that didn’t work for you.
-Also, never stop researching and experimenting.
-Have your friends continually use your product with their kids and provide honest feedback.
 Before releasing a kid/baby product to the market you need to be very confident that the product is safe for all kids and babies. – Thanks to Cheri Garcia of Cheri Garcia Consulting

 The best products come from recognizing a need or concern and finding a simple solution to the problem.
 As an OB nurse, I recognized a parent need, invented and patented an innovative product to ease parent concerns over newborn cord care.
-New parents are instructed to air dry the umbilical cord – today's standard – yet all infant clothing confines the area restricting air flow and causing rubbing and irritation.
-I recognized the need for a new bodysuit that would provide umbilical exposure and a safer way to care for baby's cord while still covering the body for optimal thermoregulation - thus the idea for Assessables was born!
-Parents and grandparents give the product rave reviews now calling Assessables umbilical bodysuits “must haves” for newborns. - Thanks to Jonelle Krier of Assessables, Inc.
+New parents are instructed to air dry the umbilical cord – today's standard – yet all infant clothing confines the area restricting airflow and causing rubbing and irritation.
+I recognized the need for a new bodysuit that would provide umbilical exposure and a safer way to care for the baby's cord while still covering the body for optimal thermoregulation. – Thanks to Jonelle Krier of Assessables, Inc.

-While there or so many other tips I could suggest like knowing your market, ways to find resources or to boost sales; the best tip I could give someone would be to focus on your purpose.
-Remind yourself why you are doing what you are doing and be sure that is your guiding principal.
+Focus on your purpose.
+Remind yourself why you are doing what you are doing and be sure that is your guiding principle.
 There will be so many different opportunities and challenges that will come your way.
 You are managing manufacturing, sales, marketing, social media, intellectual property, warehousing, EVERYTHING!
-It is so important not to get overwhelmed, stressed out or worked up.
-I always knew it would be incredibly challenging, but I knew that to be successful in anything I wanted to do, that I would have to be willing to work thru the challenges.
-I read Philippians 4:11-13 nightly to remind myself to be content regardless of my circumstances and that in Christ, all things are possible.- Thanks to Lori Bredemeier of Little Toader
+It is so important not to get overwhelmed, stressed out or worked up. – Thanks to Lori Bredemeier of Little Toader

-One of the best tips I have for entrepreneurs with babies and kids, is to start simple and really target your niche market.
+Start simple and really target your niche market.
 Most entrepreneurs are dreamers and can think big thoughts with unlimited potential, however, that can really bog you down in the beginning.
-We have such a desire to be everywhere!
 If you created a product that solved a problem unique to your family or child, then target that particular market first.
 In my case, I am marketing to moms that run with their children in jogging strollers.
 Is my product great for all moms?
 Yes, but keeping a simple target makes it easy to stay on task.
 Think of that market as your warm leads.
-Once you've conquered that market, you can expand out into other circles.
-Keeping it simple will keep you focused and ensure your product has longevity and profitability. - Thanks to Susan Lowery of The MotrB
+Once you've conquered that market, you can expand out into other circles. – Thanks to Susan Lowery of The MotrB

-My best tip for entrepreneurs with products for babies & kids is to create a 3-5 year plan and stay the course.
+Create a 3-5 year plan and stay the course.
 It is unrealistic to expect immediate results.
 When The Highchair Organizer was initially brought to market, we had an “if you build it they will come” type of attitude.
 Any product needs to be properly marketed to the public (especially a children's product).
 This way parents can be secure in the product's safety and performance.
-A well executed plan will keep you on course, patient, and realistic. – Thanks to Abraxas Abrams-Pickens of The Highchair Organizer, LLC
+A well-executed plan will keep you on course, patient, and realistic. – Thanks to Abraxas Abrams-Pickens of The Highchair Organizer, LLC

-My best advice is to constantly “put yourself out there”.
-There is a world full of knowledge for those that are willing to go after it.
+Constantly “put yourself out there”.
 Find other entrepreneurs.
 They will understand you, your challenges, and common pitfalls.
-Cross-pollination of ideas and expertise is critical to success.
-Surround yourself with people you admire.
-There are so many people that are willing to help if you take the time to find them and make a connection.
-Mentors can be official or unofficial.
-For every bit of mentoring you’ve received, pay it forward to the next round of entrepreneurs.
-Above all, remember that the Baby and Child business is dominated by women and the development of relationships is important.
-Women are typically the decision makers in almost every aspect, from the retail buyers to the manufacturers.
-Women decision makers want things that excite their retail buyers and that add to their bottom line.
+The baby and child business is dominated by women and the development of relationships is important.
+Women are typically the decision-makers in almost every aspect, from the retail buyers to the manufacturers.
 Always take the time to talk and listen to the people who buy from you.
-The more you interact with store owners and buyers, the more real-time feedback you will receive.
-Ultimately, buyers may tell you that they love your product, but it is their dollars that truly tell you if your product is viable. - Thanks to Laura Delzer of Fairy Godmother
+The more you interact with store owners and buyers, the more real-time feedback you will receive. – Thanks to Laura Delzer of Fairy Godmother

 When you are selling children's products it is vital to appeal to the children of course, but it is as important to appeal to their parents.
 This is especially true for younger children and baby products.
 Nowadays parents are more aware and caring of what goes into the products they put around their children and you must make sure to appeal to these sensibilities if your product warrants it.
 Beyond this is nostalgia.
 Parents will always have a soft spot for products that remind them of their childhood. – Thanks to Catherine O'Sullivan & Michael Galea of Wee Rock Toy Co.

-Besides the obvious marketing strategies through social media (Facebook, Twitter, Pinterest) one other suggestion I would have if you know your target audience is to participate in trade shows as an exhibitor.
-We've marketed our product, The Bamboo Brace, (thebamboobrace.com) at conferences across the country directly to the professionals who will be using it.
+Participate in trade shows as an exhibitor.
+We've marketed our product, The Bamboo Brace, at conferences across the country directly to the professionals who will be using it.
 The Bamboo Brace is a pediatric elbow splint used for multiple diagnoses so we attended conferences for physical therapists, occupational therapists, physicians, and surgeons who we could speak to directly and educate them on our product.
 This is a wonderful way to network, get feedback and spark ideas.
-Ask questions and find out what people are looking for.
-And above all – provide excellent customer service.
-If you are passionate about your product it will show. - Thanks to Sue Workman PT, MA of The Bamboo Brace
+And above all – provide excellent customer service. – Thanks to Sue Workman PT, MA of The Bamboo Brace

-I whole-heartedly suggest doing market research beyond what you think is sufficient before entering the highly-competitive, even overly-filled baby & children product market.
-Get out a pencil & paper and actually write out your ideal customer, down to what the ideal customer would look like, where they would shop, what they would shop for, who their sphere of influence would be.
-Without a very clear, even life-like image of your targeted demographic in mind, it is very hard to market to, and eventually reach, those who would actually want or need your products.
-Once you have that image & list of characteristics in mind, you must stick to it like glue.
-Don’t over-generalize or go places that customer wouldn’t go!
-It’s best to specialize and stay in your niche demographic without going into areas of customers that you’re not best suited for. – Thanks to Wendy Valderrama of Hemmed In, LLC
+Do market research beyond what you think is sufficient before entering the highly-competitive, even overly-filled baby & children product market.
+When marketing kids products, get out a pencil & paper and actually write out your ideal customer, down to what the ideal customer would look like, where they would shop, what they would shop for, who their sphere of influence would be.
+Without a very clear, even life-like image of your targeted demographic in mind, it is very hard to market to, and eventually reach, those who would actually want or need your products. – Thanks to Wendy Valderrama of Hemmed In, LLC